-- Avoid excessively hard braking and sudden shifting to a lower gear. - Sudden braking can reduce the motorcycle's stability. - Where possible, reduce speed before turning; otherwise you risk wheel slippage.
+- Avoid excessively hard braking and sudden shifting to a lower gear. - Sudden braking can reduce the motorcycle's stability. - ➤ Where possible, reduce speed before turning; otherwise you risk wheel slippage.

-- Exercise caution on low traction surfaces. - The wheels lock more easily on such surfaces, and braking distances are longer. - Avoid continuous braking. - ► Repeated braking can overheat the brakes, reducing their effectiveness.
+- Exercise caution on low traction surfaces. - ► The tires slip more easily on such surfaces and braking distances are longer. - Avoid continuous braking. - ▶ Repeated braking, such as when descending long, steep slopes can seriously overheat the brakes, reducing their effectiveness.
+Use engine braking with intermittent use of the brakes to reduce speed. - For full braking effectiveness, operate both the front and rear brakes together.